Auschwitz survivors mark anniversary online amid pandemic

-Days later, on Jan.
-27, 1945, she was among the thousands of prisoners who survived to greet the Soviet troops who liberated the camp in Nazi-occupied Poland.
+Among those commemorating from home Wednesday will be Polish-born Auschwitz survivor Tova Friedman, who arrived at the camp when she was 5 years old and was 6 when she found herself among thousands of survivors liberated by Soviet troops on Jan.
+27, 2020.

-Now 82, Friedman had hoped to mark Wednesday’s anniversary by taking her eight grandchildren to the Auschwitz-Birkenau memorial site, which is under the custodianship of the Polish state.
-The coronavirus pandemic prevented the trip.
+Friedman, who is now 82, attended last year’s event at Auschwitz and had hoped to take her her eight grandchildren there this year to help them better understand her experiences.
+But the pandemic prevented that.

-So instead, Friedman will be alone at home in Highland Park, New Jersey, on International Holocaust Remembrance Day.
-Yet a message of warning from her about the rise of hatred will be part of a virtual observance organized by the World Jewish Congress.
+From her home in Highland Park, New Jersey, she recorded a message of warning about the rise of hatred which will be part of a virtual observance organized by the World Jewish Congress.

-Other institutions around the world, including the Auschwitz-Birkenau memorial museum in Poland, Yad Vashem in Israel and the United States Holocaust Memorial Museum in Washington D.C. also have online events planned.
-The presidents of Israel, Germany and Poland will be among those delivering remarks of remembrance and warning.
+Meanwhile, Luxembourg signed a deal Wednesday agreeing to pay reparations and to restitute dormant bank accounts, insurance policies and looted art to Holocaust survivors.

+Politicians and regular people alike were joining a World Jewish Congress campaign which involved people posting photos of themselves and #WeRemember.
+Those will be shown later Wednesday on a screen at Auschwitz next to the gate and a cattle car, the way victims were transported there.

-The online nature of this year’s commemorations is a sharp contrast to how Friedman spent the 75th anniversary of Auschwitz’s liberation last year, when she gathered under a huge tent with other survivors and dozens of European leaders at the site of the former camp.
+The online nature of this year’s commemorations is a sharp contrast to events marking the 75th anniversary of Auschwitz’s liberation last year, when some 200 survivors and dozens of European leaders and royalty gathered at the site of the former camp.
 It was one of the last large international gatherings before the pandemic forced the cancellation of most large gatherings.

-Many Holocaust survivors in the United States, Israel and elsewhere find themselves in a state of previously unimaginable isolation due to the pandemic.
-Friedman lost her husband last March and said she feels acutely alone now.

-But survivors like her also have found new connections over Zoom: World Jewish Congress leader Ronald Lauder has organized video meetings for survivors and their children and grandchildren during the pandemic.

-More than 1.1 million people were murdered by the German Nazis and their henchmen at Auschwitz, the most notorious site in a network of camps and ghettos aimed at the destruction of Europe’s Jews.
-The vast majority of those killed at Auschwitz were Jews, but others, including Poles, Roma and Soviet prisoners of war, were also killed in large numbers.
+More than 1.1 million people were murdered by the German Nazis and their henchmen at Auschwitz, the most notorious in a network of killing sites set up across occupied Europe.
+The vast majority of those killed at Auschwitz were Jews, but others, including Poles, Roma, homosexuals and Soviet prisoners of war, were also murdered.

 In all, about 6 million European Jews and millions of other people were killed by the Germans and their collaborators.
 In 2005, the United Nations designated Jan.
-27 as International Holocaust Remembrance Day, an acknowledgement of Auschwitz’s iconic status.
+27 as International Holocaust Remembrance Day.

-Israel, which today counts 197,000 Holocaust survivors, officially marks its Holocaust remembrance day in the spring.
-But events will also be held Wednesday by survivors’ organizations and remembrance groups across the country, many of them held virtually or without members of the public in attendance.

 While commemorations have moved online for the first time, one constant is the drive of survivors to tell their stories as words of caution.